YOUKI, the International Youth Media Festival, takes place every autumn in Wels, Austria.

-The film is 20 minutes or less long.
+The film length is 20 minutes or less.

 2.1.3 Year of production

-Films that have been submitted to previous editions will not be accepted.
+Films that have been submitted to previous editions of YOUKI will not be accepted.

-If the film has dialogue or text that is not in English, English subtitles have to be provided.
-That includes German-language productions.
+If the film has dialogue or text, English subtitles have to be provided.
+That also includes German as well as English language productions.

 4 DEADLINES & NOTIFICATION